Tristor/securemail.tristor.ro/server.md

 }
 ```

-And finally now we configure Dovecot to connect to the proper database in /etc/dovecot/dovecot-sql.conf.ext
+And finally now we configure Dovecot to connect to the proper database in /etc/dovecot/dovecot-sql.conf.ext (you will need to find, uncomment, and then edit or append most of these).

 Note: You will need to provide the password for your 'mailuser' DB user where $mailuserpass is.